Using Analog Temperature Sensors with ADCs

 If a temperature sensor has excessive output resistance, connecting a capacitor between the ADC input pin and ground can reduce the effective source impedance and minimize errors.
 The capacitor should usually be on the order of a thousand times' the value of the sampling capacitor, so a 10nF capacitor is generally sufficient.
 The time between samples should be long enough to allow the capacitor voltage to approximate the sensor's output voltage to within the required accuracy.
 Ten time constants should be sufficient for a 10-bit ADC; therefore, for a 1k source resistance and a 10nF capacitor, a period of at least 100µs between conversions should be adequate.

-.
+Load CapacitanceEven when a capacitor isn't needed to compensate for excessive source resistance, it is common practice to place a capacitor across the ADC input pin, as shown in Figure 2.
 This helps to filter noise that has been picked up on the traces leading to the sensor.
 Common values are on the order of 1nF to 100nF.
 As discussed above, the sampling rate has to be slow enough to allow the capacitor to charge sufficiently between conversions.

 Figure 2.
 A capacitor is often connected across the ADC input to filter noise or help reduce errors due to excessive sensor output resistance.
 Note that the sampling rate must allow several time constants between conversions.

 Ideally, the temperature sensor is able to drive this capacitance without oscillating.
 (The MAX6605 is stable with load capacitance from 1nF to infinity.)
 Many other analog temperature sensors become unstable when loaded with a few hundred picofarads of load capacitance; these can sometimes be isolated from the capacitance by the addition of a series resistor with a value of a few hundred ohms.
 Note that adding a resistor between the sensor output and the ADC input can necessitate slowing the sampling rate further.